-Are you having sleep problems?
+Are you having difficulty with sleep or alertness?
 Consider being seen at the University of Michigan Sleep Disorder Center:

 We specialize in sleep.
 And we know that most sleep problems can be eliminated, improved or controlled.